cycleplatform/docs-portal/docs/containers/configuration/integrations.md

 ## Let's Encrypt

-Allow's the user to control where TLS certificates are installed for a container.
+Allows the user to control where TLS certificates are installed for a container.
 Using this option on a container means that you'll be reserving a specific inbound port as the loadbalancer will have no information other than port to route the traffic if the connection is still encrypted.

 To create a TLS certificate, you'll need to set up a [DNS Zone](https://docs.cycle.io/docs/dns/zones/overview).
 This doesn't mean that the container needs to have public networks enabled.